EMVrace/EMVrace.github.io/README.md

 <details>
 <summary>There have been many attacks on EMV before, what makes these different?</summary>
 <p>Practical attacks reported before are either conspicuous and thus hard to exploit in practice, or do not seem lucrative for criminals due to being possible for low-value purchases only.
-Our attacks allow criminals to carry out high-value fraudulent transactions and are performed using an app that look just like a commercial payment app such as Apple Pay or Google Pay, thus evading detection.</p>
+Our attacks allow criminals to carry out high-value fraudulent transactions and are performed using an app that looks just like a commercial payment app such as Apple Pay or Google Pay, thus evading detection.</p>
 </details>

 <details>